andriirishko99/data_analyst_project_Python_SQL/Power_BI_Projects/Coursera Project Network/README.md

 If you have any questions or would like to connect, you can reach me via email at andrii.rishko.1@gmail.com or through [LinkedIn](https://www.linkedin.com/in/andrii-rishko/).

 # Reference
+This project was created as part of the Coursera project network.
 To learn more and enroll in this project, visit the Coursera project [page](https://www.coursera.org/projects/power-bi-desktop?#details)